auckyaisy/BE-copy/README.md

 You can package this project into a single-file executable for macOS and Windows using PyInstaller.
 The executable will:

 - Accept the same CLI arguments as `python main.py`.
-- Run the pipeline and save CSVs into `data/output/`.
+- Run the pipeline and save CSVs into the specified output directory (default `data/output/`).
 - Generate plots and attempt to auto-open them in your OS default viewer.

 ### 1) Install PyInstaller